 Thompson has also had to explain what he knew about the Savile episode and has faced questions from staff at the New York Times over whether he is still the right person to take one of the biggest jobs in American newspaper publishing.

-For Entwistle, the knives were sharpening on Friday after the BBC had to apologise following an admission Newsnight had broadcast a mistaken allegation that a former politician, later identified on the Internet as a close ally of former Prime Minister Margaret Thatcher, had sexually abused children.
+The knives were out for Entwistle on Friday after the BBC apologised for the mistaken allegation that an ex-politician, later identified on the Internet as a close ally of former prime minister Margaret Thatcher, had abused children.

-The final straw came when under questioning from his own journalists, he said he had not known in advance about the Newsnight report nor who the alleged abuser was until the name appeared in social media.
+The last straw came when he was forced to admit on the BBC morning news that he had not known - or asked - who the alleged abuser was until the name appeared in social media.

-"He showed no sign of being in control the first time (over the Jimmy Savile issue) and this morning's interview on the Today programme I think was fatal, because it happened again," said Steve Hewlett, a media consultant and former BBC editor.
+"He showed no sign of being in control the first time (over the Savile issue) and this morning's interview on the Today programme, I think, was fatal, because it happened again," said Steve Hewlett, a media consultant and former BBC editor.

 "It is vital that credibility and public trust in this important national institution is restored," Culture Secretary Maria Miller said in a statement.
 "It is now crucial that the BBC puts the systems in place to ensure it can make first class news and current affairs programmes."

-John Whittingdale, chairman of parliament's powerful media committee, said the crisis had done enormous damage to public trust and confidence, and that Entwistle's departure did not spell the end of the matter.
+John Whittingdale, chairman of parliament's powerful media committee, said the crisis had hurt public trust and confidence, and Entwistle's departure did not spell the end of the matter.

 "There are still a lot of questions which need answering.
-Who did take the decision to approve that (Newsnight) programme because quite plainly it was a deeply flawed decision," he told Reuters.
+Who did take the decision to approve that (Newsnight) programme because quite plainly it was a deeply flawed decision," he said.

-The sudden departure of Entwistle, and the journalistic mistakes that prompted it, is the latest drama to hit the British media industry after two years of soul-searching sparked by a phone-hacking scandal at Rupert Murdoch's newspaper empire.
+The crisis at the BBC is the latest drama to hit the British media industry after two years of soul-searching sparked by a phone-hacking scandal at Rupert Murdoch's newspaper empire.